richard1927/issue-template-test/.github/ISSUE_TEMPLATE/task-blocker-report.md

 Please provide as much detail on the blocker as possible.

-*Link to source issue, for tracking purposes.
+*Link to source issue.
 Please include this link in the report for tracking purposes.* https://github.com/equinor/cc-toolbox/issues/426